Identification

 How do we identify gifted students?

 The process for identification in the State of Colorado begins with a referral.
 That referral can come from teachers who notice high levels of thinking in a student, parents who see their child performing above standards regularly, or as a result of test scores on an academic achievement test such as NWEA or aptitude test like CogAT (Cognitive Abilities Test).
-Further information can be found in the Identification Guidebook from CDE.
+Students can also be identified in the talent areas.
+Further information can be found in the Identification Guidebook from CDE with the following link: http://www.cde.state.co.us/gt/idguidebook

 Aptitude

 Aptitude measures how a student thinks, not what he/she knows.
 This is measured by the CogAT in Centennial BOCES.
 This test is given to every second grader in every school of this BOCES in the winter or early spring of second grade.
 In some of the BOCES schools, students are given this test again in middle school, typically in 6th grade.
-If you have recently received scores from your school and want to understand the ability profile given to you, click here.
+If you have recently received scores from your school and want to understand the ability profile given to you, you can use the following link: https://www.hmhco.com/classroom-solutions/assessment

 There are three batteries of the CogAT: Verbal, Quantitative, and Nonverbal.
 A qualifying score for the body of evidence is a 95% or above on any one of the three batteries.